-oekom's overall evaluation of the Green Bond issued by TenneT is positive:
+oekom's overall evaluation of the Green Bonds issued by TenneT is positive:

-- The Green Bond's formal concept, defined processes and (announced) disclosures are aligned with the Green Bond Principles (Part I of this Second Party Opinion). - The overall sustainability quality of the bond and the sustainability performance of each of the funded assets included in the green project portfolio in terms of sustainability benefits and risk avoidance and minimisation is good (Part II of this Second Party Opinion). - The issuer itself shows a good sustainability performance (Part III of this Second Party Opinion).
+- The Green Bonds' formal concept, defined processes and (announced) disclosures are aligned with the Green Bond Principles (Part I of this Second Party Opinion). - The overall sustainability quality of the bond and the sustainability performance of each of the funded projects in terms of sustainability benefits and risk avoidance and minimisation is good (Part II of this Second Party Opinion). - The issuer itself shows a good sustainability performance (Part III of this Second Party Opinion).